 A Previous Era

 The road to Marston Family Vineyard is a secluded, forested destination.
 By the late 1890’s, a section of the rocky hillside was planted to grapes by the Kramm family, and access to the mountain location was by horseback via the Old Wells Fargo Road to Santa Rosa.
 In the 1930’s and during prohibition, down in the canyon, overlooking the North fork of Sulphur Creek, there lived a silent movie star who had built a little log cabin filled with twig and bark furniture that he had made for his refuge.
 After World War II, Al Menasco, an inventor, barnstorming pilot, and aviation pioneer, bought the property.
 Al’s best friend, Clark Gable, visited frequently.
 There are stories of the two carousing on the property riding the tractors with whiskey sours in hand and target practicing with the sound of gun shots into the evening.
 When Clark married Kay Spreckels, Al Menasco was the best man and the newlyweds spent their honeymoon on the property.
 Al had a sincere interest in wine and became a pioneer in developing new vineyard practices.
 He experimented with different types of vineyard spacing and planted a dozen varieties of grapes in different soil types and micro climates on the property.
 He kept meticulous records to discover the optimum growing conditions for these varietals that have become part of the family library.

 Michael and Alexandra Marston were part of a consortium that bought the property in 1969, with many of the original vineyards from the turn of the century still in production.
-Michael and Alexandra ultimately bought the estate in 1976, and just over forty years later in 2017 Elizabeth Marston Leahy and James Leahy transitioned into the next generation of stewardship for the family to the next generation of ownership.
+Michael and Alexandra ultimately bought the estate in 1976, and just over forty years later in 2017, Elizabeth Marston transitioned from fifteen years of stewardship for the family to the next generation of ownership.